picmac/treazrisland/docs/dev-environment.md

 ### Husky git hooks

-- Husky is installed as a development dependency and initialised via the automatic `prepare` script after `pnpm install`.
+- Husky is installed as a development dependency and initialised via the automatic `prepare` script after `pnpm install --frozen-lockfile`.
 - The `.husky/pre-commit` hook runs `pnpm lint` and `pnpm format:check`.
 Commits will fail until lint and formatting pass locally, preventing inconsistent code from entering the repository.
-- If Git hooks are not running (for example after cloning), run `pnpm install` or `pnpm exec husky install` to reinstall them.
+- If Git hooks are not running (for example after cloning), run `pnpm install --frozen-lockfile` or `pnpm exec husky install` to reinstall them.